eduardosalazar20/salazar_communityproject2/README.md

 Index 3 text animations are "playtime and best".
 Play has a hover effect using a class.
 Playtimes animation was spinning 9000deg in order to represent something moving as connects to children.
 Its set was playTime1:hover utransform: rotate(9000deg).
 Best has no animation as it still being worked on.

 Index 4 text animations are "grew friendships and sales".
 Grew friendships has an id of "womenFriendship" in order to have animation set.
+This the represent the growth of something making it going up.
 It has the setup of keyframes womenFriendship: transform: scale(1) to transform: scale(3) and translate(0px,-50px). sales is not yet animated but it still in the process.
 The nav and a tag was applied to the word connecting to html 5.

 Index 5 text animations are "men, huddled and till death".
+Men and huddle had an id of the same name.
+Keyframes for men was set to menMove from transform:200px,10px to transform: rotate(-30deg) translate(20px, 0px), in order to have the text move in to the other text huddled.
+For huddled the keyframe was set huddledMove from transform:200px,10px, to transform: rotate(30deg)translate(-20px, 0px).
+This has the same animation as men but going towards to men text.
+This animation gives life to both words showing a represention of what two words mean how I interepert it.
+The till death animation has class set in order to get the animation to go down representing death as death usually means something going towards the ground.
+It has a nav and a tag linking to html 6.

 Index 6 text animations are "lean, challange, celebrate and in times of joy".